Zack-D-44/My-Codecademy-Backend-Engineer-Portfolio-Project-Mixed-Messages/README.md

 # My-Codecademy-Backend-Engineer-Portfolio-Projects-Mixed-Messages
 I am currently working towards attaining Codecademy's backend engineer career path certification.
 Throughout the certification there are various portfolio projects.
-This is one of the projects that is named Mixed Messages
+This is one of the projects that is named Mixed Messages.
+Throughout this project I was allowed to express my own individual creativity which made it a lot of fun.

 ## Mixed Messages
 This is a random message generator that made using HTML, CSS and JavaScript that creates randomised messages of varied length at the click of a button.